labbces/SCPT/contaminationRemoval/README.md

 ### Usage
 The taxid file can be generated using Kaiju or Kraken.
-We used a custom Kraken database with the following available source databases: archaea, bacteria, fungi, human, nt, plant, protozoa, UniVec_Core and viral
+We used a custom Kraken2 database* with the following available source databases: archaea, bacteria, fungi, human, nt, plant, protozoa, UniVec_Core and viral

 1. Split large kaiju file into pieces running `submit_slit_large_kaiju_file.sh`
 2. Generate an index_db for the fastq files running `create_fastq_indexdb.py`
 3. And then, run `v4.remove_contaminants.py`

+*See the section Database to build the database used in our analysis.

 ### Outputs